dataminer-site/dataminer-site.github.io/docs/archive/0.7/sql/duckdb_table_functions.md

 | `database_oid` | The internal identifier of the database. | VARCHAR |
 | `path` | The file path associated with the database. | VARCHAR |
 | `internal` | True indicates a system or built-in database.
 False indicates a user-defined database. | BOOLEAN
 | `type` | The type indicates the type of RDBMS implemented by the attached database.
-For DuckDB databases, that value is `duckdb`.
+For DataMiner databases, that value is `duckdb`.

 ## duckdb_dependencies
-The `duckdb_dependencies()` function provides metadata about the dependencies available in the DuckDB instance.
+The `duckdb_dependencies()` function provides metadata about the dependencies available in the DataMiner instance.

 | Column | Description | Type |
 |:---|:---|:---|